Verne Harnish

-Verne C. Harnish is founder of the Young Entrepreneurs' Organization (YEO), now known as Entrepreneurs' Organization, and the Association of Collegiate Entrepreneurs.
-He also serves as co-founder and principal of Growth Institute and as founder and chief executive officer of Scaling Up.
+Verne C. Harnish is an American business writer, who founded the Entrepreneurs' Organization.
+He also founded Scaling Up, the Association of Collegiate Entrepreneurs, and Growth Institute.

 Education

 Harnish received a bachelor's degree in mechanical engineering and an M.B.A. from Wichita State University, where he founded and chaired the Association of Collegiate Entrepreneurs.

-Professional
+Career

-He chairs the "Birthing of Giants" leadership program at the Massachusetts Institute of Technology and the MIT/WEO Advanced Business Program for entrepreneurs over 40.
+He founded and chaired for 15 years EO’s executive program called the “Birthing of Giants”, held at Massachusetts Institute of Technology and the MIT/WEO Advanced Business Program for entrepreneurs over 40.
+Harnish is a Global Scaleup Fellow at The Entrepreneurship Center at Harvard.

-Writing career

-Harnish is an author of the following six books: